Sentilix/ClassicHealingAssignments/ClassicHealingAssignments/Readme.txt

 Version 2.0.0-alpha3
 --------------------
+* Major refactoring:
-* Removed Roles (Tank, Healer, Decurser): The overall role idea did not work out as expected.
+    - Removed Roles (Tank, Healer, Decurser): The overall role idea did not work out as expected.
       Instead only Healing Assignments are supported (back to the roots I guess).
+	- Redesigned UI (since role buttons where now gone): more space in the overall UI

 Version 2.0.0-alpha2